 Everything in nature is a cycle.
 Everything is born and then dies.
 As people living in a world where everything dies, including us, well then in that vanity what could possibly be our purpose?

-Hegelian cosmology is just that, a reality that “is composed of a plurality of finite persons” inclusive of ourselves; being a finite property, our lives are finite or vain and ultimately determined, however rather than analysing the individual components or properties that make our lives, objects and properties become the tools that enable consciousness, allowing us to transcend and become aware of our personhood as being part of a greater ‘whole’ or a supreme Being, that is a part of God.
-God has no contingent parts and is consequently “God is Spirit.”
+Hegelian cosmology is just that, a reality that “is composed of a plurality of finite persons” inclusive of ourselves; being a finite property, our lives are finite and ultimately determined, however rather than analysing the individual components or properties that make our lives, the objects and properties become the tools that enable consciousness, allowing us to transcend and become aware of our personhood as being part of a greater ‘whole’ which, to Hegel, is a supreme Being; that is a part of God.
+God has no contingent parts and consequently “God is Spirit.”
 Questioning the nature of reality and being a part of this whole rather than an individual component, immortality or an eternal continuum becomes possible and that our very lives are also non-temporal.
-If we are a part of something greater than ourselves, our death becomes meaningless and in our lives our only purpose or obligation is to the wellbeing of that which is greater than ourselves.
+If we are a part of something greater than ourselves, our death becomes meaningless and in our lives our only purpose or obligation is to the well-being of that which is greater than ourselves.
 It being practical, a moral application.
 ‘I’ may die, but ‘we’ continue to exist.